localpreservation/localpreservation.github.io/README.md

 ## Project Funding

-This project is supported by grant funding from the National Park Service/National Conference of State Historic Preservation Officers.
+This project is supported by funding from the National Park Service/National Conference of State Historic Preservation Officers.